Olympics-Russian teen skater Valieva trains after reports of failed drug test

 Kremlin spokesman Dmitry Peskov told reporters the only source of information would be the International Olympic Committee (IOC).
 "We will not join those making noise.
 We wish our athletes, including Valieva, only gold medals," he said.

-According to WADA's world anti-doping code, athletes who commit doping violations should be publicly named, but this is not required if the person is a minor under 18.
+According to WADA's world anti-doping code https://www.wada-ama.org/sites/default/files/resources/files/2021_wada_code.pdf, athletes who commit doping violations should be publicly named, but this is not required if the person is a minor under 18.

 In that case, according to rule 14.3.7, any optional public disclosure "shall be proportionate to the facts and circumstances of the case".